stealthman22/movie-pal/src/react.md

 - Always specify your dependencies in your useEffect

-- Custom hooks should always have the prefix use in the filename
+- Custom hooks should always have the prefix use in the filename,followed by name of primary component using it.

  <!-- How do we use momoization to optimize a react app? -->